stfc/PSyclone/examples/nemo/eg4/README.md

 does not support intrinsics).

-A third additional example (`tra_adv_compute.F90`) is the computational part of the tracer advection benchmark and this shows how much of the code can currently be translated (with the parts that can't be translated being modified or commented out).
+A third additional example (`tra_adv_compute.F90`) is the computational part of the tracer advection benchmark.

 To test the `copy_stencil.f90`, `hori_diff.f90`,
 `tridiagonal_solve.f90` and `if_example.f90` examples run: